 A temporary or final harassment restraining order can order the harasser to (1) stop harassing you; and (2) have no contact with you.1

 Can a minor get a harassment restraining order?

-A parent, step-parent or guardian of a minor who is being harassed can file for the restraining order on the minor’s behalf.1
+A parent, step-parent, guardian, or conservator of a minor who is being harassed can file for the restraining order on the minor’s behalf.1

 1 MN Code § 609.748(2)

 Can I get a harassment restraining order against a minor?